 - Thanks for taking the time to talk

 These are only some examples of what you can say to show your gratitude.
-Thanking them expresses gratitude.
-It’s the perfect way to end the email with.
+Thanking them expresses gratitude, and it’s the perfect way to end the email.

 Figuring out how to end an email to a professor is easy.
 The finishing touches will be your closing signature.
 Most emails can be closed with ‘Sincerely,’ ‘Best,’ or ‘Thanks again,’ followed by your name.